How to Get Started with SendPulse

 Then, in the second month, you can change the day of the week or the campaign sending time.
 Continue analyzing the statistics.

 According to the test results, you will find out the day and time when your subscribers are the most active, when they willingly read messages, and when they click the links.

 The only type of emails that are not required to be scheduled is trigger mailing.
 They are sent not at a schedule but upon users' actions.

 In other words, automation is a reaction or reminder message.

 All that you need to determine is the occasion.
 For example, you can customize automation for the following occasions:

 - Password recovery message

-- Reminding email message about forgotten shopping cart, etc.
+- Reminding email message about an abandoned cart, etc.

-The main difference between trigger email messages and periodical newsletters is the fact that triggers are sent automatically after a client makes an expected operation.
+The main difference between automation and periodical email campaigns is that automation is sent automatically after a client makes an expected operation.

-Think over the user steps, activities and operations that can be accompanied by trigger email messages – and create auto-responders.
+Think over the user steps, activities, and operations that can be accompanied by trigger email messages, and create automation.